codeWhizperer/codeWhizperer/README.md

   The frontend interface for Coloniz — a decentralized, SEO-friendly community-building platform.

 - [Starknet Tokenbound Account](https://www.tbaexplorer.com/)
-  Tokenbound Account Explorer to help manage and deploy Tokenbound accounts on StarkNet.
+  Tokenbound Account Explorer to help manage and deploy Tokenbound accounts on Starknet.